Moheeeetgupta/Covid-19-live-data-tracker/README.md

 * pie chart
 ## Features

-* User can see live data of covide cases which is updated after every 15 minutes
+* User can see live data of covid cases which is updated after every 15 minutes
 * User can see the data in a very attractive UI of pie charts
-* User csn also find the covid data of other countries
+* User can also find the covid data of other countries
 ---
 ## Appliaction Demo